Optimal quantum key distribution networks: capacitance versus security: Results

 Additional information on the optimized network is provided by Fig.~\ref{SvsN}, where the average length of optimal paths $\mathcal{L}^*$ is plotted as a function of the number of users.
 For small values of $L/\lambda_0$ and relatively large values of $\alpha<\alpha_c$ it is clear that $\mathcal{L}^*$ goes to a constant in the large-$N$ limit (see Fig.~\ref{SvsN}(a)).
 This mirrors the presence of steps in Fig.~\ref{transition}.
 For smaller values of $\alpha$ and larger values of $L/\lambda_0$ the average optimal path length exhibits an initial power-law growth with $N$ followed by a smooth crossover to a constant value.

 The optimal network can be also characterized by measuring a quantity analogous to the betweenness usually considered in network analysis.
 The betweenness~\cite{Newmanbook} of a node is the number of shortest paths among all pairs of nodes in the network that go through that node.
 For our purposes it is useful to define a modified betweenness where, instead of topological shortest paths, optimal paths are considered.
 Such a quantity provides a measure of the relevance of users, i.e., how crucial is their presence (and how damaging their removal).
+Nodes with high betweenness have, just because of their position in the topology, a high impact on the security of the network.
 In Fig.~\ref{bet} we plot the histogram of the number of nodes having a given modified betweenness for various $\alpha$.
 For $\alpha>\alpha_c$ the optimal network is fully connected and the values of the betweenness are all zero.
 When $\alpha$ becomes smaller than $\alpha_c$ a homogeneous distribution appears.
 As $\alpha$ is progressively reduced the distribution gets more heterogeneous, becoming extremely broad for $\alpha \to 0$.
 In such a case some nodes are particularly crucial and the network is overall highly vulnerable to external attacks.